rrhg/rrhg.github.io/wazuh/email-alerts-basics.md

 You should have received your first email with something like this :
 > Rule: 502 fired (level 3) -> "Ossec server started."
 Portion of the log(s): ossec: Ossec started.

-Wazuh/Ossec come with "stock rules"(should not edited but we can overwrite them) which are located in various files in /var/ossec/ruleset/rules/ on the Wazuh manager.
+Wazuh/Ossec comes with "stock rules"(should not be edited but we can overwrite them) which are located in various files in /var/ossec/ruleset/rules/ on the Wazuh manager.

 To find out more about the email we just received, we can take a look at rule 502 which is located in /var/ossec/ruleset/rules/0015-ossec_rules.xml